 Depending on which procedure you have, you may not need to stay in hospital overnight.
-Some people, however, need to remain in hospital for a few days after their surgery.
+Some people, however, need to remain in hospital for a few days after surgical treatment.

-If the anal fistula is not treated properly then recurrent perianal abscesses and a complex fistula network may develop and this may cause pain, bleeding, faecal incontinence, skin infections (cellulitis), and sepsis.
+If the anal fistula is not treated properly then recurrent perianal abscesses and a complex fistula network may develop and this may cause:

 However surgery for an anal fistula can also cause complications.
-The main complications following surgery include infection, faecal incontinence and a further fistula developing.
+The main complications following surgery include:

 Further reading and references

 Carr S, Velasco AL; Fistula In Ano.

 Jimenez M, Mandava N; Anorectal Fistula.